 Gift items can range from the traditional candy, flowers and gift cards to a thank-you basket.
 But truthfully, don’t let our range of ideas limit your creativity!
 Recently, there have been stories in the news of custodians receiving cars from their communities.

 Please share this article and help us get the word out about what cleaners do for the communities they serve.
-But also, think about how you might join in our upcoming celebrations.
+But also, think about how you might join in future celebrations.
 It doesn’t need to be big; just look for a way to recognize and serve your local cleaners.